Khushi938/Nexware-Solutions/README.md

 ### Task 2: Calculator
 - *Description*: A simple calculator capable of performing basic arithmetic operations along with some advanced calculations.
-- *SIt have following arithmetic operation*:
+- *It have following arithmetic operation*:
   - Addition
   - Subtraction
   - Multiplication